nomssi/llm_client/docs/ClientConfiguration.md

 For models the internal model name must follow the format: /{location}/publishers/{publisher}/models/{modelid}
 Example: /europe-west3/publishers/google/models/gemini-1.5-flash

+### AWS Bedrock

+Make sure to use proper model names, especially taking [cross-region](https://docs.aws.amazon.com/bedrock/latest/userguide/inference-profiles-support.html) inference profiles into account.
+Note that tool use currently seems flaky with differnt models using the converse API in a different way.

 ## Recommendations

 Your feedback and experience is highly appreciated to extend this list: